-The Department of Kinesiology and Physical Education offers programs that lead to a Bachelor of Science in Education degree with a major in health and physical education, a Bachelor of Science degree with a major in sports medicine/athletic training, a Bachelor of Science in Exercise Physiology degree, and a Master of Education degree in health and physical education.
+The Department of Kinesiology and Physical Education offers programs that lead to a Bachelor of Science in Education degree with a major in health and physical education, a Bachelor of Science degree with a major in athletic training, a Bachelor of Science in Exercise Physiology degree, and a Master of Education degree in health and physical education.

-Degree programs in the Department of Kinesiology and Physical Education prepare students for professional careers in health and physical education (teacher education), exercise physiology, and sports medicine/athletic training.
+Degree programs in the Department of Kinesiology and Physical Education prepare students for professional careers in health and physical education (teacher education), exercise physiology, and athletic training.
 The degree programs are designed to build concepts and skills appropriate for specific careers through a series of sequenced courses, field experiences, and internships.
 These concepts and skills include program planning, computer and other technology applications, social diversity and cultural pluralism, appreciation for individual differences, assessment, and professional ethics.

-The Bachelor of Science in Education degree (B.S.Ed.) with a major in health and physical education prepares students to teach health and physical education from pre-kindergarten through 12th grade (P-12).
-Upon successful completion of the degree program and posting a passing score on the Praxis II teacher certification exam in the area of health and physical education, students are eligible for the T-4 (professional) teaching certificate from the State of Georgia.
+The Bachelor of Science in Education degree (B.S.Ed.) with a major in health and physical education prepares students to teach health and physical education from prekindergarten through 12th grade (P-12).
+Upon successful completion of the degree program and posting a passing score on the GACE Content Assessment in the area of health and physical education, students are eligible for the T-4 (clear renewable) teaching certificate from the State of Georgia.
 Both the undergraduate and graduate teacher education programs are approved by the Georgia Professional Standards Commission (PSC).